SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/bulk-column-expressions.md

   - columns
 ---

-The Bulk Column Expressions Gem primarily lets you cast or change the data type of multiple columns at once.
+The BulkColumnExpressions Gem primarily lets you cast or change the data type of multiple columns at once.
 It provides additional functionality, including:

 - Adding a prefix or suffix to selected columns.
 - Applying a custom expression to selected columns.